typescript-cheatsheets/react/README.md

 - `strict`: `strictPropertyInitialization` forces you to initialize class properties or explicitly declare that they can be undefined.
 You can opt out of this with a definite assignment assertion.
 - `"typeRoots": ["./typings", "./node_modules/@types"]`: By default, TypeScript looks in `node_modules/@types` and parent folders for third party type declarations.
 You may wish to override this default resolution so you can put all your global type declarations in a special `typings` folder.

 Compilation speed grows linearly with size of codebase.
 For large projects, you will want to use [Project References](https://www.typescriptlang.org/docs/handbook/project-references.html).
-See our [ADVANCED](https://react-typescript-cheatsheet.netlify.app/docs/advanced/intro) cheatsheet for commentary.
+See our [ADVANCED](https://react-typescript-cheatsheet.netlify.app/docs/advanced/) cheatsheet for commentary.

 <!--END-SECTION:ts-config-->

 <!--START-SECTION:official-typings-bugs-->

-# Troubleshooting Handbook: Bugs in official typings
+# Troubleshooting Handbook: Fixing bugs in official typings

 If you run into bugs with your library's official typings, you can copy them locally and tell TypeScript to use your local version using the "paths" field.
 In your `tsconfig.json`: